keppel2/pinn/README.md

 ## Steps

 * Lexer. `text/scanner` looks like a good library.
 * Parser.
-Follow example in `src/cmd/compile/internal/syntax`--used for self-hosted Go compilation and self-contained.
+Follow example in `src/cmd/compile/internal/syntax`--used for self-hosted Go lexing and compilation.
+Self-contained.
+  * Avoid generated code such as in the `tokens.go` file in this directory.
 * Generate LLVM IR. https://github.com/llir/llvm is a Go library that can be used to generate the IR.
+Notably, it avoids the c bridge of the native llvm library for Go.
 * Self-host at this stage, like Rust?
 * Generate ARM64 assembly natively.
 Golang has tens of optimization passes which are tied to the language.
 * Self-host at this stage, like Go.